genewr-amz/aws-cli-resources/kr-id-runbook.md

 sudo ./aws/install
 #Check CLI version again to confirm upgrade was successful
 aws --version
 ```

-## Get Log Group Name
+## Find Your Log Group Name
-First you'll need to get the unique name for the CloudWatch log group in the target AWS account
-Run the following CLI command to get the lognoam and store it as environment variable  cw_log
+Amazon CloudWatch Logs can be used to monitor, store, and access your log files from many different sources including AWS CloudTrail.
+The following CLI command lists all your log groups so you can find yours, then enter the name you used for your log group in the next step.

 ```bash
 export cw_log=$(aws logs describe-log-groups --log-group-name-prefix mod- --query 'logGroups[*].logGroupName' | sed 's/[]    "[]//g')

 ```

 enter the following command to see the log name:
 ```bash
 echo $cw_log